HPCE/hpce-2014-cw1/background-bugs.md

 Bugs, questions and suggestions
 -------------------------------

-This coursework is new for this year (as most will be), as I try to balance learning of concepts versus the amount of work done.
-As a consequence, there are likely to be problems with the coursework.
-That is fine, and to be expected - you are all masters-level students.
+This coursework is in its second year, though others will be new this year.
+The previous years students were very helpful, and we fixed a lot of bugs.
+However, other may remain.
+That is fine, and some level of imperfction is fine - you are all masters-level students.

 Typical types of feedback I'm interested in on this (and all courseworks) are: